-The Life Long Care Support Program provides community-based appropriate services to urban Aboriginal elderly frail, physically disabled, chronically ill individuals which promotes an integrated response, community participation, independent living and an improved quality of life.
+The Life Long Care Support Program provides community-based appropriate services to urban Indigenous elderly, physically disabled, or chronically ill individuals, which promotes an integrated response, community participation, independent living and an improved quality of life.

-To support Friendship Centres to deliver LLC community support services in compliance with MHLTC and OFIFC policies.
+To support Friendship Centres in delivering LLC community support services in compliance with MHLTC and OFIFC policies

-To identify gaps in services and resources, such as medical transportation and establish a program to address and enhance current LLCP services; and
+To identify gaps in services and resources, such as medical transportation and establish a program to address and enhance current LLCP services

 To support the coordination of internal and external resources to strategically address and resolve outstanding issues with the Local Health Integration Networks. ((LHINs)

-Primarily conducted at a client's home, long term care facility and in-office visit.
-The Life Long Care.
+Primarily conducted at a client's home, or long term care facility and in-office visits

-A service that provides isolated individuals with regular contact to determine that the clients is not in a crisis This service is done through a telephone call or done at home.
+A service that provides isolated individuals with regular contact to determine that the client is not in crisis.
+This service is done through a telephone call or by visiting a home.